GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 }
 {% endhighlight %}

-This code computes the relative offset of the vertices from the Bezier curve, and updates the positions accordingly.
+This code computes the relative offset of the vertices correctly from the Bezier curve, and updates the positions accordingly.
 But it doesn't quite work, yet.

 <img src="{{ site.baseurl }}/assets/images/posts/2/BuildingBendShear.gif" class="centered">\
 The bending looks decent for small angles, but at larger angles it is clear that the deformation is incorrect.
 The mesh is shearing, causing an inconsistent structure.
 And the normals aren't being updated, causing incorrect lighting.

 To fix these issues, we need to update the local frame for the vertices, depending on their height.

+#### Rotating the local frames

+To achieve the desired deformation, we will rotate all vertices at height $$z$$ about the point $$(0,0,z)$$ according to the curve's tangent direction.

 {% highlight glsl %}
 void vert (inout appdata_full v) {